 David has represented clients in demanding business litigation matters, including class actions and multi-district litigation, for more than 25 years.
 He has broad experience as both a defendant and a plaintiff in complex litigation in federal and state courts, as well as in arbitrations.
 For the past 20 years, much of his practice has focused on antitrust and competition matters involving cartels, dominant firms and monopolization, vertical relationships, antitrust/IP matters, and other areas of antitrust law.
 He often provides guidance to clients regarding antitrust issues involving pricing and distribution, vertical agreements, trade association activities, and licensing agreements.
-He has litigated cases and counseled clients in a broad range of industries, including, for example, electronic devices and components, entertainment, health care, pharmaceuticals, clothing, payment cards, credit reports/identity theft, DSL technology, LED lighting, motor oil, and medical devices.
-In addition to antitrust matters, David has represented clients in business disputes involving contracts, business torts, California’s Unfair Competition Law, real estate, and other matters.
+He has litigated cases and counseled clients in a broad range of industries, including, for example, electronic devices and components, chemicals, entertainment, health care, pharmaceuticals, clothing, payment cards, credit reports/identity theft, DSL technology, LED lighting, motor oil, and medical devices.
+In addition to antitrust matters, David has represented clients in business disputes involving contracts, business torts, California’s Unfair Competition Law, investor disputes, real estate, and other matters.

 David has been recommended in The Legal 500 for the United States in Antitrust, and has been named a Northern California Super Lawyer in antitrust every year since 2006.
 He has a peer-reviewed AV Preeminent rating from Martindale-Hubbell.